Quick Dinner Rolls Recipe

 Can I make the dough ahead of time?

-Yes, mix and shape the rolls, cover tightly, and refrigerate overnight.
-Let them sit at room temp for 30 minutes before baking.
+Yes.
+Shape the rolls, cover, and refrigerate overnight.
+Let them sit at room temp 30 minutes before baking.

 Why are my rolls dense?

-Too much flour or not enough kneading.
-Keep it light and stretchy.
+Usually too much flour or not enough kneading.
+Keep it light and elastic.

-Yes.
-Use two 9×13 pans or a large sheet tray.
+Yup.
+Just use two pans or one big sheet tray.

 Disclosure: This article uses automation for structure, but all insights and advice are provided by Ryan Yates, an experienced executive chef with over 20 years of expertise.
 Additionally, this post may contain affiliate links, which means we may earn a small commission if you purchase through them, at no extra cost to you.
 This helps support our work and allows us to keep providing high-quality content.